 4.3.18.8 Event reporting

 Event requests enable a STA to request a non-AP STA to send particular real-time event reports.
-The types of events include transition, RSNA, WNM log, and peer-to-peer link events.
+The types of events include transition, RSNA, WNM log, BSS Color Collision, and peer-to-peer link events.
 A transition event is transmitted after a non-AP STA successfully completes a BSS transition.
 Transition events are used to diagnose transition performance problems.
 An RSNA event report describes the type of Authentication used for the RSNA.
 RSNA events are used to diagnose security and authentication performance problems.
 A WNM log event report enables a non-AP STA to transmit a set of WNM log event messages to the requesting STA.
 WNM log event reports are used to access the contents of a STA’s WNM log.
+A BSS Color Collision event report enables an HE non-AP STA to signal BSS Color Collision to its associated AP.
 A peer-to-peer link event report enables a non-AP STA to inform the requesting STA that a peer-to-peer link has been established. peer-to-peer link event reports are used to monitor the use of peer-to-peer links in the network.

 TGax Editor: Please modify this section as follows: